st3w4r/blog/content/days/_index.md

 draft: true
 ---

-When I start working on new things I use to write down what I have in mind, all my questions, thoughts and understanding.
-This end up with a long jounery with all the things I've learned.
+When I start working on new things I used to write down what I have in mind, all my questions, thoughts and understanding.
+This end up with a long jounery with all the things I have learned.

 There is my logs: